 Combine vanilla wafer crumbs, dates, and chopped nuts.
 Blend condensed milk and lemon juice; add to crumb mixture and knead well to blend ingredients.
 Form into rolls about 3 inches in diameter.
 Roll in more wafer crumbs then wrap in waxed paper.
 Chill for at least 12 hours then cut into 1/4-inch slices.
 Serve with dessert sauce or whipped cream.

 Scoop balls of ice cream onto a wax paper-lined baking sheet; place in the freezer to firm up.
 Insert salted peanuts into the ice cream balls so they resemble porcupines.
 Serve in dessert dishes drizzled with chocolate sauce.
 Use the recipe below or use purchased chocolate sauce.

 - 1 teaspoon vanilla

 In a small saucepan over low heat, melt chocolate chips with whipping cream, stirring constantly.
-Continue to cook until chocolate is melted and sauce is smooth and blended.
+Continue to cook until the chocolate is melted and the sauce is smooth and blended.
 Stir in vanilla.
 Keep chocolate sauce refrigerated for up to 10 days.

 Raspberry Fluff Dessert

-- 1 package (3 ounces) raspberry gelatin
+- 1 package (3 ounces) of raspberry gelatin

 - 1/2 cup boiling water